 Section 102 of the General Corporation Law of the State of Delaware ("DGCL") permits a corporation to eliminate or limit the personal liability of directors and officers of a corporation to the corporation or its stockholders for monetary damages for a breach of fiduciary duty as a director or officer, except where the director or officer breached his or her duty of loyalty to the corporation or its stockholders, failed to act in good faith, engaged in intentional misconduct or knowingly violated a law, authorized the payment of a dividend or approved a stock repurchase or redemption in violation of the DGCL or derived an improper personal benefit, or, with respect to any officer, any action by or in the right of the corporation.
-The Registrant's restated certificate of incorporation (the "Certificate of Incorporation") contains provisions that limit the liability of our directors and officers for monetary damages to the fullest extent permitted by the DGCL.
-Consequently, the Registrant's directors and officers will not be personally liable to the Registrant or its stockholders for monetary damages for any breach of fiduciary duty as a director or officer, except liability for the following:
+The Registrant's restated corporation (the "Certificate of Incorporation") contains provisions that limit the liability of our directors and officers will not be personally liable to the Registrant or its stockholders for monetary damages for any breach of fiduciary duty as a director or officer, except liability for the following:

-- any breach of their duty of loyalty to the Registrant or its stockholders; - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - with respect to any director, unlawful payments of dividends or unlawful stock repurchases or redemptions in violation of the DGCL; - any transaction from which the director or officer derived an improper personal benefit; or - with respect to any officer, any action by or in the right of the corporation.
+- · any breach of their duty of loyalty to the Registrant or its stockholders; - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - with respect to any director, unlawful payments of dividends or unlawful stock repurchases or redemptions in violation of the DGCL; - · any transaction from which the director or officer derived an improper personal benefit; or - with respect to any officer, any action by or in the right of the corporation.